 - Susnacco (from ancient Terrasan Susinac), a god of travel with statues in most towns.
 When in embarking on a long journey, it is often customary to kiss the statue first.

 - Selvans, a wild god of the wilderness and the hunt.
 Tall and lean, with claws and fangs and a skull-like visage, adorned with great antlers, Selvans is a figure that represents the terror the civilized man feels at the wildness of untamed places.

-- Moloch (origin of name uncertain), a god of fire and the sun.
+- Surtr (name of balshatoi origin), a god of fire and the sun.
 While seen as friendly in some locations, most see him as untrustworthy and dangerous, and see his hand in devastating wildfires and sere crops alike.

 - Demogorgon, a primal god of the earth, said to predate the other gods, and belonging to a much more wild and chthonic order of beings.

 - Huudrazai, the blind, idiot Stargod, who sleeps in the blackness of the void, lulled into restfullness by the incessant piping of strange and hidious entities.
 One day, his cultists say, the piping will stop, jolting Huudrazai to wakefulness, which will initiate the End Times.
 Sometimes called the Daemon-sultan.